typelevel/Laika/docs/05-extending-laika/04-writing-parser-extensions.md

 The `DocumentCursor` passed to the `resolve` method provides access to the project configuration which we use in this example, but also to all ASTs of the input tree, including other documents.
-It can therefore be used for advanced functionality like producing table of contents.
+It can therefore be used for advanced functionality like producing a table of contents.

 The API of the `cursor.config` property is documented in @:api(laika.config.Config).